 It also features different ways to communicate.
 For instance, you can type using a keyboard, or manually select what language to speak and then hold an audible conversation.
 After each translation, Google Assistant may serve up smart replies, so you can quickly respond without speaking.

 - Say "Hey Google…"

 - "…turn on interpreter mode"

 - If you haven’t identified languages, choose which languages you want to use.

 - When you hear the tone, start speaking in either language.
-Google said you don’t have to alternate between languages for Interpreter mode to work.
+You don’t have to alternate between languages for interpreter mode to work.

 Stop translating a conversation

 - To stop using Interpreter mode, say a command like "Stop", "Quit", or "Exit".

 - On a smart display, you can also swipe from left to right to stop Interpreter mode.